 Self-configuration of carriers

-It is when things get complex that the ability to reach out to professional services, that are familiar with your implementation and your unique business, makes the difference between a “good enough” solution that meets most of your needs and an excellent solution that meets all of your needs.
+When things get complex, the ability to reach out to professional services becomes crucial.
+Professionals that are familiar with your implementation and your unique business can make the difference between a “good enough” solution that meets most of your needs and an excellent solution that meets all of your needs.

 "Easy" self-integration into your Enterprise Software Stack (ESS)

 As someone with a software engineering background, I agree it is easy to integrate to RESTful JSON based API’s that all good shipping software providers offer.
-The latest technology makes it possible for a company to quickly add basic shipping functionality to any single application in your ESS.
+The latest technology enables a company to easily incorporate fundamental shipping process functionality into any individual application within your ESS.

-Complications arise when you need a business rule.
-Simple, right?
+Complications arise when you need a business rule- simple, right?
 The IT person that is connecting the company’s software to the shipping API adds a few more lines of code.
-Later, when another business rule is needed, they add to that code.
+Later, when they need another business rule, they add to that code.
 This continues in that one system, and at the time, seems rather manageable.

-Finally, when business rules are created inside the shipping system, there is an option to have the shipping software vendor’s professional services team, who is likely the most familiar with the platform, build the business rules.
+Finally, when business rules are created inside the shipping system, there is an option to have the shipping software vendor’s professional services team build the business rules.
+This team is likely the most familiar with the platform.

 Many have had ESS vendors charge enormous amounts for upgrades, which stings.
 But software companies solved this years ago by moving to a “continuous integration, continuous deployment” (CI/CD) strategy for their solution, popularized by the Agile software development approach.
-These CI/CD solutions are often referred to as “version-less.”
+People often refer to these CI/CD solutions as “version-less.”

-While it is true that web-based software is more likely to follow a version-less deployment and premisable software is less likely, this is not a rule.
+It is true that web-based software is more likely to follow a version-less deployment and premisable software is less likely.
+However, this is not a rule.
 There are web-based solutions that have an upgrade process, and there are many premisable solutions that are now version-less.

 Strong API contracts

 The real key to a version-less solution is a strong API contract between the product and the rest of your ESS.
-If the API contract is not going to change for years, the supporting modules and containers can be switched out multiple times per day if needed, or once or twice per quarter, with no change to the API.
+If the API contract is not going to change for years, the supporting modules and containers can be switched out multiple times per day if needed.
+Alternatively, you can replace them once or twice per quarter, with no change to the API.